 ECSS-Q-ST-70-01_0500164

-The cleaning solvent shall be selected on the basis of its compatibility with the material or item to be cleaned and its efficiency in removing contaminants.
+The cleaning solvent shall be selected based on its compatibility with the material or item to be cleaned and its efficiency in removing contaminants.

 A compatibility table between materials and solvents is given in Annex A.